therealpaulhebert/brdsa.github.io/README.md

 ---
 ```

-#### Adding recipies
+#### Adding recipes

-Similar to markdown posts, we serve markdown recipies at `src/lib/posts/recipies` as a FITE cookbook at `/fite/recipies`.
-In addition to the ones on a post, extra frontmatter properties are available for recipies.
+Similar to markdown posts, we serve markdown recipes at `src/lib/posts/recipes` as a FITE cookbook at `/fite/recipes`.
+In addition to the ones on a post, extra frontmatter properties are available for recipes.

 ```yaml
 ---